cjacker/opensource-toolchain-8051/README.md

 ### with C2

-There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol except ['ec2-new'](https://github.com/paragonrobotics/ec2-new.git) with [my improvements](https://github.com/cjacker/ec2-new.git) to add EFM8 support.
+There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol except ['ec2-new'](https://github.com/paragonrobotics/ec2-new.git) with [my improvements](https://github.com/cjacker/ec2-new.git) to add EFM8 parts support.

-You can use ['ec2-new'](https://github.com/cjacker/ec2-new.git) with UDA/ToolStick to program some EFM8 models.
+You can use ['ec2-new'](https://github.com/cjacker/ec2-new.git) with UDA/ToolStick to program most EFM8 models.

 For usage of 'ec2-new', please refer to above 'C8051F' section.